-Every fall the public and independent schools are invited to send their best students to take the Joe Berg Science or Humanities examination.
-The top fifty students are selected in each area to enter the society and participate in one of the seminar series.
-For two years these students will attend evening, ninety-minute programs (twelve a year) presented by college professors, MD's, PhD's, artists, actors, authors, musicians, environmentalists, and engineers at the Museum of Science and History, or they will meet elsewhere for a special activity such as an art workshop, a museum, laboratory, zoo, or hospital tour or a symphony, dance, or drama performance.
+Every fall public and independent schools are invited to send their best students to take the Joe Berg Science or Humanities examination.
+The top 50 students in each area are welcomed to participate .
+For a combined two years these students will attend evening, ninety-minute programs (twelve a year) presented by college professors, MD's, PhD's, artists, actors, authors, musicians, environmentalists, and engineers at the Museum of Science and History.
+They occasionally meet elsewhere for a special activity such as an art workshop, a museum, laboratory, zoo, hospital tour, symphony, dance, or drama performance.
 Speakers are carefully selected for their expertise and ability to communicate with students.
-The students receive no credit for their participation, and they must attend at least 75% of the seminars and assist in two Museum of Science and History weekend events to maintain membership in the Society.
-They are given a letter describing their participation in the Society to include with their college applications.
+The students receive no credit for their participation, and they must attend at least 75% of the seminars and volunteer three to four hours at the Museum of Science and History to maintain membership.
 A ceremony is held for their graduation from the Society, and they receive a certificate.
-Graduates of the Joe Berg program have truly demonstrated a love of learning and significant self-discipline and have experienced elegant introductions to a variety of disciplines beyond the scope of the high schools.
+Graduates of the Joe Berg program have truly demonstrated a love of learning and significant self-discipline and experience elegant introductions to a variety of disciplines beyond the scope of high school.

-Joe Berg Scholars are required to participate in at least eighteen of the twenty-four sessions in order to be eligible for the Joe Berg Seminar certificate.
-Additionally, all participants must fulfill two service requirements with the Jacksonville Museum of Science and History, which hosts the seminars.
+The required attendance of 75% equates to eighteen of the twenty-four sessions to be eligible for the Joe Berg Seminar certificate.
+Additionally, all participants must fulfill two service requirements with the Jacksonville Museum of Science and History, which hosts the seminars for free.

 Copyright © 2012 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000